 For category pages where the one-column layout is used, a horizontal filter bar can be added for improved user navigation.

 - Integration with the Advanced Search Module.
-Customers get more simplified search results filtering.
+Customers get simplified search results filtering.

 - Manage Filters Page.
 A page for filters management was added to the backend configuration.
-The Manage Filters grid allows admin users to sort and filter all filters options quickly.
+The Manage Filters grid allows admin users to sort and filter all filter options quickly.

 - Individual Filter Editing Settings.
 Each filter can be configured on a separate page.